SOCCER ON-FIELD ORAL COMMUNICATION

 Oral communication among players during a game is critical to successful soccer.
 This is true in all phases of the game and can take many forms.
 Under any circumstance, the short words or phrases that are used must be recognized and their meanings understood, along with the actions to be taken, by every player on the team.
 The words and phrases below, and their associated definitions, are all used within specific game contexts.
 Sometimes it is the player with the ball who will speak.
 Most often, however, it is a player without the ball who will be speaking.
 This is because it is the players without the ball who have the better view of all of the action taking place on the field.
-This is especially true for the players who are behind the ball, because they have the best view of all.
+This is especially true for the players who are behind the ball (closer to their own defensive goal than the ball), because they have the best view of all.
 As a result, they are the players who are in the best position to direct the flow of play using oral communications.

 Away – Goalkeeper is telling the defensive teammate to kick or head the ball out from goal.